Yangnake/leetcode/README.md

 # leetcode
-record the solution of leetcode
+record the solution of leetcode in c++.